MozillaTN/KingsCampusClub/docs/_posts/2017-07-07-Result-of-Firefox-55-beta-7-Testday.md

 **Hello All!**

 <p>The  Firefox 55 Beta7 Testday tookplace on  7th July 2017.
-The main focus during the testing was around Shutdown Video Decoder, Customization, Bug Verification and Bug Triage.
+The main focus during the testing was around Shutdown Video Decoder, Customization, Bug Verification and Bug Triage.</p>

-.</p>
 <p>With Our awesome contributor, the testday was successfully done.</p>